 How much does a tenant screening report cost?

-Through TurboTenant, a tenant screening report costs $35 or $45 depending on which option you choose – remember, tenants usually pay the screening fee when applying to your property.
+Through TurboTenant, a tenant screening report costs $45.
+Remember, tenants usually pay the screening fee when applying to your property.
 For more details on what’s included on each report, visit here.

 How do I read a tenant screening report?